OwnID/ownid-ios-sdk/README.md

 The OwnID iOS SDK supports Swift >= 5.1, and works with iOS 14 and above.

+## Other Identity Platforms

+You can use OwnID Core iOS SDK to gain all of the benefits of OwnID with custom identity platform.
+Check **[OwnID Core iOS SDK - Custom Integration](Docs/sdk-core-doc.md)** for detailed steps.

 ## WebView Integration

 You can use OwnID iOS SDK WebView Bridge to seamlessly integrate the native capabilities of the OwnID iOS SDK into the OwnID WebSDK.
 Check **[OwnID iOS SDK WebView Bridge](Docs/sdk-webbridge-doc.md)** for detailed steps.